 [city], [state] [zip code]

-[ Ref.:Name of Seller]
+[ Ref.:Name of Seller] with a copy to:

+Assistant General Counsel Enron Power Marketing, Inc. 1400 Smith Street Houston, Texas 77002

 The person to receive notices or the address for such notices may be changed by written notice from one Party to the other Party under this Section 9.05.
 Any written notice, demand, or request given under this Section 9.05 is deemed to be given upon the earlier of (i) actual receipt, or (ii) deposit in the U.S. mail, properly addressed, and with adequate postage.
 If a Party is required to take some action within a certain time, which period is begun by a notice given by mail, then the time is extended by three (3) Business Days.